squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 The Squid cache uses the notions of ''private'' and ''public'' cache keys.
 An object can start out as being private, but may later be changed to public status.
 Private objects are associated with only a single client whereas a public object may be sent to multiple clients at the same time.
 In other words, public objects can be located by any cache client.
 Private keys can only be located by a single client--the one who requested it.

 Objects are changed from private to public after all of the HTTP reply headers have been received and parsed.
 In some cases, the reply headers will indicate the object should not be made public.
-For example, if the ''no-cache'' Cache-Control directive is used.
+For example, if the ''private'' Cache-Control directive is used.

 == What is FORW_VIA_DB for? ==
 We use it to collect data for  [[http://www.ircache.net/Cache/Plankton/|Plankton]].